Psychology with AI makes the use of language more successful

 He attributes his success to lots of hard work. ("attributes" = VERB)

-Our research has identified certain attributesof successful open source projects. ("attributes" = Plural NOUN)
+Our research has identfied certain attributes of successful open source projects. ("attributes" = Plural NOUN)

 Embedded Language Models (ELMo) give words a vector that also takes context into account.
 We use ELMo if words with different meanings cannot be distinguished by their word type.